rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 Although using 3 backtick marks `` ``` `` for example blocks will work too, they do not standout as well in vs-code and other source editors.

-Do not use the `@example` tag in the comments for a declaration, or Doxygen will interpret the entire source file as example source code.
+Do not use the `@example` tag in the comments for a declaration, or doxygen will interpret the entire source file as example source code.
-The source file is then published under a separate the _Examples_ page in the output.
+The source file is then published under a separate _Examples_ page in the output.

 ## Namespaces

 Doxygen output includes a _Namespaces_ page that shows all the namespaces declared with comment blocks in the processed files.
-Here is an example doxygen description comment for a namespace declaration.
+Here is an example of a doxygen description comment for a namespace declaration.

 ```c++
 /**